Fundamental bounds on efficiency-confidence trade-off for transductive conformal prediction: Proofs of Section

 \begin{proof} We use Theorem \ref{thm:verdu-han-transductive} to prove the results.
 The choice of $\beta$ can be important.
 Let's choose $\beta=e^{-n(H(Y|X)-\delta)}$ where $H(Y|X)$ is the conditional entropy, and $\delta$ is any non-negative number.
 With standard manipulations, we obtain the following result from Theorem \ref{thm:verdu-han-transductive}:

 Since the test samples are i.i.d., the term $\log {P(Y_{m+1}^{m+n}|X_{m+1}^{m+n})}$ can be decomposed as:

 From law of large numbers, as $n$ goes to infinity, the sum converges almost surely to the negative conditional entropy between the input $X$ and the label $Y$, namely $-H(Y|X)$.
 This means that the probability on the left hand side of \eqref{ineq:cond_entropy_density} goes to one.
-We have two cases: \begin{itemize} \item Case 1: if $\gamma^{-}_m < H(Y|X)$, then we have:
+We have: